timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

 When creating a component based design, instead of creating a [monolithic application](http://en.wikipedia.org/wiki/Monolithic_application "Monolithic application") (where the smallest component is the whole), several smaller components are built separately that, when composed together, will construct the actual UI.
 These components have their own responsibilities and are reusable throughout the website.

-If you design the component properly you only have to create it once and then reuse it all over the site.
-You can obviously tweak the styling and adapt the rules a bit according to the context the component is used in.
+If a component has been designed properly it can be reused all over the website.
+Styling and behaviour could be tweaked according to the context the component lives in.
+The beauty is that you only have to create in once.

 ## This pattern is to be used by all disciplines, at all times.
 You will benefit a lot if all disciplines know what components are needed to create the website.
 Communication will be easier when everybody knows what you are talking about when you say that the search filter section needs to go to the compact version when it is displayed after the masthead and while viewed on a small screen.